gzandiemer/libsta/README.md

 #### Problems to fix

-- when the book-form is submitted, it should turn back to the member's page but my this.$router.push() doesn_t work
-- routing-> book/:id
-- book not added to member.library
+- ADD/INSTALL style from upvote - the book to comments
+- auth from video - jscc and keep in mind catch errors somewhere else!!! and read https://stackoverflow.com/a/53607043
 - like button increases the likes in all cards
 - comments style ??
--
-- auth doesn't work, backend sends 400 for register

 <a name="features-to-add"/>